hypium/NHL_GoalPredictionApp/README.md

 * **Interactive Debugging Tool:** Allows users to visualize events on the rink given a game ID.
 * **Dataset Creation:** Pulls data using REST API requests from the official NHL API and creates a comprehensive dataset.
 * **Data Analysis:** Creates shot heatmaps for teams in a given year, showing their prefered shooting coordinates.
-* **Probability-Based Predictions**: Outputs the likelihood of a shot being a goal rather than a binary classification.
+* **Probability-Based Predictions and Model Performance Analysis**: Logistic regression, XGBoost, and MLP models are utilized to output the likelihood of a shot being a goal.
-* **Comprehensive Feature Set**: Includes key game dynamics like shot type, location, previous events, and more.
+* **Model Performance Analysis:** Many different analysis are employed to compare the performance of all models.
-* **Interactive Interface**: Allows users to input game data and receive predictions in a dockerized application.
+* **Interactive Application**: Allows users to input game data and receive predictions in a dockerized application.

 ---